 After gaining a degree in Performing Arts, Steph worked for an Autism charity, which became the turning point in her career.
 Steph returned to University to study a PCET and achieved QTLS.

 Steph has a passion for the arts, literature and loves any sort of creativity.
-As a massive animal lover, Steph enjoys her spare time checking in with her Pig, Wilbur.

-VOCATIONAL LEARNING LEAD
+LEAD FOR VOCATIONAL LEARNING

 Cameron worked as an electrician for 4 years before getting into teaching.
 He began his teaching career at an alternative provision, working with learners who had disengaged with education, alongside completing a degree in Sport.